One8 Foundation

 Massachusetts School Grants: Public Application Process

-The One8 Applied Learning Hub accepts applications from Massachusetts public schools for specific applied learning programs:
+The One8 Applied Learning Hub accepts applications from Massachusetts public schools for specific applied learning programmes:

 • Application Method: Online applications through One8 Applied Learning Hub website

-• Timeline: Applications typically open in fall for following school year implementation
+• Timeline: Applications typically open in autumn for following school year implementation

 Getting on Their Radar (for Invitation-Only Grantmaking)